A Step-By Step Guide To Salesforce Scratch Org Management

 Develop in the scratch org

-Once the scratch org is created, you can use it to develop your Salesforce code, such as creating or modifying objects, fields, workflows, and other metadata.
+Once the scratch org is created, you can use it to develop your Salesforce code, creating or modifying objects, fields, workflows, and other metadata.

 Push metadata to the scratch org